mdlincoln/mdlincoln.github.io/_posts/2017-02-23-ways-of-forgetting-the-librarian-the-historian-and-the-machine.md

 This leads to hard questions about priorities.

 To what extent do we preserve the literal content of these documents, versus standardizing the way that we express the ideas those documents communicate (in so far as we, as modern-day interpreters, can correctly identify those ideas)?
-To maintain (to remember) plain text notes about, say, an object's materials as recorded by an art dealer, is to grant the possibility of perfect specificity about what our documents.
+To maintain (to remember) plain text notes about, say, an object's materials as recorded by an art dealer, is to grant the possibility of perfect specificity about what our documents contain.
 But not aligning descriptions with authoritative terms for different types of materials and processes forecloses the possibility of generalizing about the history of those materials and processes across hundreds of thousands of objects.
 Remember too much, in other words, and we become Funes: incapable of synthetic thought.